|

 discovering freedom as they head towards a mythical beach, Boca del

 Cielo (Heaven's Mouth).
-We the viewer learn something about them and
+We the viewer learns something about them and

 modern Mexico and that is no bad thing.